stefanrieken/pasta/README.md

 Here are some examples of expressions you can type:

         hi               --> you are greeted from a primitive function hi print         --> you get the integer value of 'hi' hi 42 print      --> print variable number of args (1 2 +) print    --> nested expression support 42               --> will try to evaluate value as function(!)
+        {42 print} 1 if  --> conditionaly execute block
+        {42 print} print --> print the address of block (within buffer)

-This demonstrates the preliminary framework for variables, (primitive) functions and their compilation into bytecode and subsequent evaluation.
+This demonstrates the preliminary framework for variables, (primitive) functions, and conditionals, as well as their compilation into bytecode and subsequent evaluation.
 It also demonstrates the quirk that, without types, it is easy to cause values to be interpreted as function references.

 What follows below is design, not current state.